spackows/CASCON-2019_NLP-workshops/README.md

 ## Workshop prerequisites
-Create an IBM Cloud account and provision the following services, if you don't already have these, before starting the workshops:
+Create an IBM Cloud account and provision the following services (if you don't already have these) before starting the workshops:
 <ol>
 <li>
 <p>Create an IBM Cloud account<br/>